Astrid123456789/Challenge-AMEX/README.md

 * LightGBM models are kept for generating auxiliary predictions.
 * CatBoost is trained as the final predictor and saved to disk.

+Rationale for model choice and evaluation:
+LightGBM was primarily used as a fast, strong baseline with cross-validation to validate feature usefulness and generalization under the AMEX evaluation metric.
+CatBoost was selected as the final model because of its robustness to noisy numerical features, its ability to model complex non-linear interactions, and its stable performance on tabular credit-risk data.
+Model performance was assessed using the official AMEX metric (Gini + Top-4% capture), ensuring alignment with the competition’s business objective rather than generic accuracy.

 Saved artifact:

 * `catboost_meta.cbm`